 What do I like to do with my time?
 What technical skills have I learned or developed?
 What do others say I am good at?
 Will I have the support of my family?
 How much time do I have to run a successful business?
 Do I have any hobbies or interests that are marketable?

 Then you should identify the niche your business will fill.
 Conduct the necessary research to answer these questions:

 What business am I interested in starting?
 What services or products will I sell?
 Is my idea practical, and will it fill a need?
 What is my competition?
 What is my business's advantage over existing firms?
 Can I deliver a better quality service?
 Can I create a demand for my business?

 The final step before developing your plan is the pre-business checklist.
 You should answer these questions:

 What skills and experience do I bring to the business?
 What will be my legal structure?
 How will my company's business records be maintained?
 What insurance coverage will be needed?
 What equipment or supplies will I need?
 How will I compensate myself?
 What are my resources?
 What financing will I need?
 Where will my business be located?
 What will I name my business?

-Your answers will help you create a focused, well-researched business plan. that should serve as a blueprint.
+Your answers will help you create a focused, well-researched business plan and real studio that should serve as a blueprint.
 It should detail how the business will be operated, managed and capitalized.
 One of the most important cornerstones of starting a business is the business plan.
 There are many resources where you can find tutorials on preparing a solid plan with all its essential ingredients.
 Once you have completed your business plan, review it with a friend or business associate.
 When you feel comfortable with the content and structure, make an appointment to review and discuss it with your banker.
 The business plan is a flexible document that should change as your business grows.